pola-rs/polars-web/www/posts/tests/index.md

 ---
-title: Howto and sample ground
+title: Contribution guide and sample ground
 tldr: Contribution guide for posts, and Markdown-to-HTML rendering.
 authors: Polars maintainers
 link: https://www.pola.rs/
 listed: true
 ---

+# Contribution guide and sample ground

 To contribute, **create a new folder** named after today's date in the `YYYYMMDD/` format within the `www/posts/` filetree present in a branch of your own